Mathématique: Chapter 6

 He needed to stay awake.
 Awake.

 “So how do you make your zero knowledge thing?”
-He was fairly certain the words were mostly unintelligible.
+The words tangled in his mouth.

-“Writing the source code is probably going to take a few days,” Rush said.
-“Part of the invitation to interrogate can come from the failsafe Colonel Carter constructed that couples the closure of the iris to the detected stability of the nascent event horizon, but the rest of it—the rest of it will have to be fashioned from the ground up, as it were.”
+“Writing the source code will take a few days,” Rush said.
+“Part of the invitation to interrogate can come from the failsafe Colonel Carter constructed to couple the closure of the iris to the detected stability of a nascent event horizon.
+The rest of it will be fashioned from the ground up.”

 The air felt raw and warm over his skin.
-He realized his eyes had been closed for several minutes.
+Somewhere along the way, he’d closed his eyes.

-“If this doesn’t work,” Rush continued, “I may have to reconsider my assumptions regarding the crystalline matrix in the DHD.”
+“If this doesn’t work,” Rush continued, “I may have to reconsider my assumptions about the crystalline matrix in the DHD.”

 Rush sounded fine.
-Nothing was going to happen if he took a twenty-minute power nap.
+Nothing was gonna happen if he took a twenty-minute power nap.

 “I think it wants me to have it,” Rush whispered.